Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 # Segregation_Distortion_Mapping
-follow: dx.doi.org/10.17504/protocols.io.bjnbkman for processing ddRAD data from raw fastqs to vcf (2021).
+Follow: dx.doi.org/10.17504/protocols.io.bjnbkman for processing ddRAD data from raw fastqs to vcf (2021).
+The pipeline we have here is modified from it.
 Make sure to request **i5** and **i7** fastq files from the sequencing center.
-## Step 1: remove PCR duplicated from each library
+## Step 1: remove PCR duplicates from each library
 Run: `step1_rmdup.sh`

-This step removes PCR duplicate using the i5 molecular barcode.
+This step removes PCR duplicates using the i5 molecular barcode.

-python script: `step1_rmdup.py` (requires unzipped fastq files), runs in about 2 hours per library.
+Python script: `step1_rmdup.py` (requires unzipped fastq files), runs in about 2 hours per library.

 **Required inputs:**
 R1, R2, i5 and i7 fastq files
-Rename files from sequencing center to match format of R1, R2, i5 and i7 fastq files: files from YCGA will be supplied as:
+Rename files from the sequencing center to match the format of R1, R2, i5, and i7 fastq files.
+Files from YCGA will be supplied as:
 - I1 = I7 index
 - R1 = Sequencing Read 1
 - R2 = I5 index read
 - R3 = Sequencing Read 2

-**⚠️Note:** this Python script will not recognize your fasta files unless their name is ${library}_R1.fastaq.
-The prefix must be the library name, and the suffix must be R1, R2, i7, or i5.
+**⚠️Note:** This Python script will not recognize your fasta files unless their name is ${library}_R1.fastaq.
+The prefix MUST be the library name, and the suffix MUST be R1, R2, i7, or i5.
 Otherwise, it won't input it.

 **To prefrom this step:** run `step1_rmdup.sh` script.
-This bash script will call the python script `step1_rmdup.py`.
+This bash script will call the Python script `step1_rmdup.py`, so make sure the Python script is in the same directory as the bash file.
-This step will remove duplicates and output fastq.gz files for i5, i7, R1 and R2
+This step will remove duplicates and output fastq.gz files for i5, i7, R1, and R2
 The resulting files will have the same prefix, but will have the suffix .rmdup.1.fastq (forward reads) and .rmdup.2.fastq (reverse reads).

-(skipping the step to flip the reads from the Fishman lab protocol, moving straight to next step to demultiplex samples in each library)
+(skipping the step to flip the reads from the Fishman lab protocol, and moving straight to the next step to demultiplex samples in each library)

 ## Step 2: Sample Demultiplexing using Stacks
 Run:  `step2_demultiplex.sh`